palankai/workstation/README.md

-# Secretless Idempotent MacOS setup with Ansible
+# Secretless Idempotent macOS setup with Ansible

 Migration from a different repository is ongoing.

-This repository contains my MacOS configuration.
+This repository contains my macOS configuration.
 Most of the steps are automated.
 The script might ask for sudo password.
-There are some manual steps, after the installations.
+There are some manual steps after the installations.
-Goal is not to fully automate, but ensure the smoothest possible start on a new installation.
+The goal is not to fully automate but ensure the smoothest possible start on a new installation.

 It also helps me to keep more or less the same environment both on my personal and work machine, which helps me to reduce the context switching.

-I don't recommend to use it as it is.
+I don't recommend using it as it is.
 Get inspired, copy part of it.

 I spend about 2-3 years to get to this stage, I only install apps and tools that I need.

-This repository is kept up-to-date with my current needs, sometimes includes workarounds.
+This repository is kept up-to-date with my current needs; it includes workarounds.
-I update them if necessary, if I find an obsticle.
+I update them if necessary when I find an obstacle.

 The repository doesn't contain any secrets.